BroGrammerStastic/Coding-Interview-Questions/Coupling/README.md

 For example, you might like to offer the user a simple choice whereby they can choose to create a new piece of evidence with a type, a new evidence box with a case number and case name, or to add an existing piece of evidence to an evidence box.
-Feedback can be given to the user via System.out.
+Feedback can be given to the user via System.out.<br />

-Essential: Your console-based code must not interfere with your existing classes.
-Use Main as a model; a class that simply makes and interacts with the objects created, without 6 those objects being dependent upon Main’s existence.
+**Essential:** Your console-based code must not interfere with your existing classes.
+Use Main as a model; a class that simply makes and interacts with the objects created, without those objects being dependent upon Main’s existence.
 Separating the ‘view’ of a program from the ‘functionality’ was discussed briefly in PRP last semester, and will be discussed in more detail in this module later in the semester.